bengler/klepto/README.md

 ## TODO

+* Fix uids to match pebble standards: photo:<realm>.<archive>$hash
 * Add logging facilities.
+* Add options to .yml configuration, so that archive and path can be specified in the config (less room for fat-fingered errors).
 * Log failures/exceptions and continue, and report summary of errors at the end of a run (if CLI).
 * Add configuration option for which version of the trove api to work against (currently just uses /api/trove/v1).